All RPC methods must return a promise or an async generator

 Any abort signals passed as arguments will have equivalents passed on to the remote method invocation and these will fire their

-event when the client side signal fires.Custom types
+abortevent when the client side signal fires.Custom types

 It is possible to extend

-to support serializing/deserializing custom types by passingValueCodec
+it-rpcto support serializing/deserializing custom types by passingValueCodecs to the constructor.Each

-type which resolves to plain objects.You should define your type values higher than the max value
+ValueCodecneeds a uniquetypefield which identifies the value type on the wire.it-rpcuses value types starting at1024and has a catch-all2147483647type which resolves to plain objects.You should define your type values higher than the max value

-is a safe value) but lower than the catch-all type value.Matching codecs are searched for in
+it-rpcuses (2048is a safe value) but lower than the catch-all type value.Matching codecs are searched for in

-.Both the server and the client must be configured with the same set of custom
+typeorder so you can override the built-in codecs by specifying atypefield lower than1024.Both the server and the client must be configured with the same set of custom

-sExample: Custom Types
+ValueCodecsExample: Custom Types